Bondi Shooting: Alleged gunman Naveed Akram to be hit with 19 new charges ahead of court appearance

 Alleged Bondi gunman Naveed Akram, now expected to face an additional 19 charges, is set to appear in court on Wednesday.

-Alleged Bondi terrorist Naveed Akram is expected to be hit with fresh charges, including multiple counts of attempted murder, as he gets set to appear in a Sydney court on Wednesday.
+Alleged Bondi terrorist Naveed Akram is set to be hit with fresh charges, including multiple counts of attempted murder, according to court records.

 Akram was previously charged with 59 offences, including terrorism, 15 counts of murder and 40 counts of attempted murder over his alleged role in the mass shooting at the Chanukah By The Sea event on December 14.

-According to the court records, he will be charged with a further 19 counts consisting of 10 counts of shooting with intent to murder, three counts of cause wounding with intent to murder and six counts of discharging a firearm with intent to resist arrest.
+According to court records, he is set to be charged with a further 19 counts consisting of 10 counts of shooting with intent to murder, three counts of cause wounding with intent to murder and six counts of discharging a firearm with intent to resist arrest.

 Sign up to The Nightly's newsletters.